IR1530/Combination-of-demonstrations/README.md

 The project name is Combination of demonstrations using ICL.

-Here, we are implementing an approach by using a pair of examples for prediction aiming to improve gew-shot in-context learning by selecting compatible example pairs.
+Here, we are implementing an approach by using a pair of examples for prediction aiming to improve few-shot in-context learning by selecting compatible example pairs.

 Here's a detailed breakdown of the steps: